atisaprayajiwa/evaluation-aristotle/README.md

 # Empirical Evaluation of Structured Logical Reasoning in Open-Weight Language Models: Effects of Model Size, Task Complexity, and Language Adaptation

-Authors: Ari Saptawijaya, Vander Gerald Sukandi, Mikhael Deo Barli
+Ari Saptawijaya, Vander Gerald Sukandi, Mikhael Deo Barli

 This repository contains the codes and data of an independent empirical validation of a decompose-search-resolve framework, Aristotle, under previously unexplored settings involving open-weight large and small language models.